kshao19/Money-Growth-and-Inflation-A-Data-Exploration/README.md

-# Money and Banking Analysis
+# Money Growth and Inflation: A Data Exploration
-## This is a project that proves and visualizes macroeconomic theories for Money &amp; Banking
+## This is an analysis that proves and visualizes macroeconomic theories for Money &amp; Banking

 ## Table of Contents
 - [Tool](#tool)